madang/pyra/README.md

 [current todo in progress]: write parsers for each site

+* move Rubrics class to separate file (main.py or smth) in order to separate GUI from the function

 * exclude homepages from parsing (relevant at least for www.ukrinform.ua)

 * add a function that would filter out articles containing blacklisted sources (like interfax, etc.)